Hip-hop icons Dr. Dre, Snoop Dogg, Mary J. Blige rock Super Bowl halftime show

 With the Cincinnati Bengals heading into the half with the lead over the Los Angeles Rams in Inglewood, Calif., the field at SoFi Stadium became the house party of musicians Dr. Dre, 50 Cent, Mary J. Blige, Kendrick Lamar, Eminem and Snoop Dogg.

-Then below their feet, 50 Cent hung upside from the ceiling from which he rapped "In Da Club" before descending into the room filled with dancers.
+Then below their feet, 50 Cent surprised audiences with a guest appearance.
+He hung upside down from the ceiling from which he rapped "In Da Club" before descending into the room filled with dancers.

 Back on the roof, the soulful Blige belted out hits "Family Affair" and "No More Drama" before California's Lamar received a rousing roar from the crowd as he rapped the explosive "m.A.A.d city" that transitioned into "Alright" while suited men performed tight choreography around him on the field in front of the set.